What Types Of Trees In Michigan Do Beetles Infest?

 Among the various species of maple trees that are native to Michigan, the Sugar Maple tree clearly stands out.
 The beauty of the sugar maple entices you to want to plant one in your yard.
 It adds beauty instantly.
 But what exactly do you need to know before planting a sugar maple?

-Well, the sugar maple tree plays host to some common pests, particularly the Asian long-horned beetle.
-These pests may destroy the beauty of your trees, making them appear tainted.
-However, you don’t have to worry as there are various ways to protect your trees from pests and diseases.
+Well, the sugar maple tree, unfortunately, can become home to some common pests.
+Most notably, the Asian long-horned beetle.
+These bugs may destroy the beauty of your trees, making them appear infected.
+But, you don’t have to worry.
+There are several ways to protect your trees from beetles and diseases.

-Here’s what you can do to protect your trees.
+Here’s what you can do to keep them safe.

 Use of Approved Pesticides to Eliminate the Asian Long-horned Beetle